MDMA Drug Screen (Urine)

 MDMA makes the user feel euphoria, emotional warmth and empathy, and a sense of closeness

 and intimacy.
-It also releases sexual inhibitions.
+It also reduces normal sexual inhibitions.
 At typical doses, side effects

 include nausea, agitation, rapid heartbeat, and high blood pressure.
 In rare cases,